pjg/exvo-metrics/README.md

 Since the actual tracking is happening via client-side javascript calls, there might be a situation, when you track something in the controller, but after that there is a redirect to another website.
 In such situation the metric might not be recorded properly (it is usually the case with Exvo-Auth and signing in).

+If, however, during the same browser session the user visits the app which did the redirect (i.e. Exvo-Auth), the stored event ('Signing in') will be sent to Mixpanel.
+After browser restart it is lost.

 ## Contributing